cgiffard/Captionator/README.markdown

 * `label` - String - describes the track (in plain human language)
 * `language` - BCP47 language string which describes the track
 * `kind` - Resource type (one of `subtitles`, `captions`, `chapters`, `descriptions`, `metadata`.)
+* `readyState` - indicates whether the resource is loaded (one of NONE/0, LOADING/1, LOADED/2, or ERROR/3)
 * `mode` - the most important property (probably!) - determines whether captionator will fetch and render the resource.
 * `videoNode` - the HTMLVideoElement which the track relates to/extends.
 (Not in the WHATWG spec.)